 “Finlandia gave me the opportunity to experience a new crowd and new environment.
 In my opinion it’s always good to expand your horizons not just in what you’re interested in geographically, but because you are exposed to all new experiences.
 Even though I specialized in marketing Finlandia gave me a well rounded business education.
 Ensuring that I was able to grow in a profession in the business field.”

-Adam Huely (’07)
+Adam Huey (’07)

 Courses are taught by working professionals who hold advanced degrees in marketing.
-The professors have both academic credentials as well as robust, professional marketing experience that allow them to share advanced knowledge of the field.
+The professors have both academic credentials as well as robust, professional marketing experience that allows them to share advanced knowledge of the field.